Home

 Director’s Statement:

-I cut my filmmaking teeth shooting with a Bolex and editing on a flatbed.
-Shooting on film with this camera, I was unable to record sync sound and flatbed editing permitted only simple effects.
+I shot my earliest films with a Bolex and edited on a flatbed.
+Shooting on film with the Bolex, I was unable to record sync sound.
+Flatbed editing permitted only simple effects.
 This experience along with my previous training as a painter with a special interest in color, have influenced how I now make digital videos.

 —Ann Deborah Levy